houbie/lesscss/README.md

 ## What's up next?

-* A Grails plugin that monitors and automatically compiles the LESS sources in dev mode and packages the generated CSS in the war.
+A Grails plugin that monitors and automatically compiles the LESS sources in dev mode and packages the generated CSS in the war.

+## Wish list

-* A stable embedded V8 engine.
+A stable embedded V8 engine.